mapeditor/tiled/docs/reference/tmx-map-format.rst

 The elements are mentioned in the headers and the list of attributes of the elements are listed right below, followed by a short explanation.
 Attributes or elements that are deprecated or unsupported by the current version of Tiled are formatted in italics.
+All optional attributes are either marked as optional, or have a default value to imply that they are optional.

 Have a look at the :doc:`changelog <tmx-changelog>` when you're interested in what changed between Tiled versions.